transrightsarehumanrights/lj-expand/README.md

 - Call stack authorization
   - LJE functions can verify whether they were called from authorized code or not.
   - This allows for stuff like PostRender hooks to be restricted to when the engine is calling them, preventing anti-cheat code from executing them and detecting unauthorized behavior.
+- Bytecode patching
+  - Certain bytecode instructions are patched at the VM level to improve stealth.
+  - This includes instructions that might bypass spoofing or reveal unauthorized code.
+  - Not all instructions are patched, only the most relevant ones to maintain performance and stability.
+- Hash manipulation
+  - Some anticheats may detect even the best spoofed functions by checking function hashes by assigning them to tables as keys.
+  - LJE has overriden the hashing algorithm to ensure that spoofed functions have the same hash as their original counterparts.
+- Debug hook stack adjustments
+  - It is possible to determine if a detour is present by checking the stack depth and name resolution in a debug hook.
+  - This is also patched in LJE at the VM level to ensure that hooks see the expected stack depth and function names.

 These functions are modified to leverage the above primitives:
 - [x] debug.getinfo
 - [x] debug.getlocal
 - [x] debug.getupvalue
+- [x] debug.sethook
+- [x] debug.traceback
 - [x] tostring
 - [x] string.dump
 - [x] jit.util.funcinfo